Skip to content

 1. Ensure you're in a git repository

-4. Verify disk permissions for the .paw/ directory
+5. Verify disk permissions for the .paw/ directory and any configured worktree location

 WSL (Windows Subsystem for Linux)